FeSihel/Minimax-tic-tac-toe/README.md

 </table>

 This is a study-case about minimax <br>
-The AI, every round will analyze your plays and win every round (Max).
-You have to defeat it (Min)! <br>
+The AI, every round will analyze your plays and win every round (Max) while you try to defeat it (Min)! <br>
 Pointing system to AI:
 <ul>
   <li>Wins: +1 (Max, AI wins)</li>